sandeesaripalli/mern-novellia-th/README.md

 I chose Node.js for the backend because:

-- It allows for building scalable network applications using JavaScript on both the client and server-side.
+- It allows for building scalable network applications using JavaScript on both the client and server side.
-- It has a vast ecosystem of libraries and frameworks, such as Express, which simplifies building
+- It has a vast ecosystem of libraries and frameworks, such as Express, which simplifies building web applications and APIs.

 ### MongoDB

 I chose MongoDB because:

-- Its schema-less nature allows developers to iterate quickly without worrying about database migrations during initial development and prototyping phases.
+- Its schema-less nature allows developers to iterate quickly without worrying about database migrations during the initial development and prototyping phases.
 This can significantly speed up the development process.

 ## Setup and Installation